-(1) Nonperforming loans include nonaccrual loans, loans past due 90 days or more and still accruing interest and loans modified under troubled debt restructurings.
-Nonperforming loans exclude purchased credit impaired loans, or PCI loans, acquired in prior acquisitions.
-Nonperforming loans at March 31, 2017 and 2016 and December 31, 2016 and 2015 include a SBA guaranteed loan as to which we received a \$3.6 million payment in July 2017 pursuant to a SBA loan guaranty.
-See "Recent Developments-Preliminary Second Quarter Highlights" (Unaudited)" on page 15.
+- (1) Nonperforming loans include nonaccrual loans, loans past due 90 days or more and still accruing interest and loans modified under troubled debt restructurings.
+Nonperforming loans - reciperforming to last include nonperforming loans, or PCI loans, acquired in prior acquisitions.

 Nonperforming assets include nonperforming loans and other repossessed assets.
 As discussed in footnote 1, above, nonperforming loans exclude PCI loans.
-This ratio may, therefore, (2)

-Earnings per share are calculated utilizing the two-class method.
+This ratio may, therefore, not be comparable to a similar ratio of our peers. - Earnings per share are calculated utilizing the two-class method.
 Basic earnings per share are calculated by dividing earnings to common shareholders by the weighted average number of common shares outstanding.
-Diluted earnings per share are calculated by dividing earnings by the weighted average number of shares adjusted for the dilutive effect of outstanding (3)stock options using the treasury stock method.

-For purposes of computing book value per common share, book value equals total common shareholders' equity.
-(4)
+Diluted earnings per share are calculated by dividing earnings by the weighted average number of shares adjusted for the dilutive effect of outstanding stock options using the treasury stock method. - For purposes of computing book value per common share, book value equals total common shareholders' equity.

-Tangible book value per share, adjusted earnings, adjusted diluted earnings per share, adjusted return on average tangible common equity, return on average tangible common equity to tangible assets are non-GAAP financial measures.
-See "Selected Historical Consolidated Financial Data-Non-GAAP Financial Measures" for a reconciliation of these measures to their most comparable GAAP measures.

-Net interest margin is presented on a fully taxable equivalent, or FTE, basis.
-Our management believes that measuring net interest margin, net of purchase accounting accretion, is useful (6)when assessing our net interest margin as compared to the net interest margin of banks that do not reflect purchase accounting adjustments because they are not active acquirers of financial institutions.
+Tangible book value per share, adjusted earnings, adjusted diluted earnings per share, adjusted return on average assets, adjusted return on average tangible common equity, tangible common equity to tangible assets and adjusted net interest margin are non-GAAP financial measures.
+See "Selected Historical Consolidated" Financial Data-Non-GAAP Financial Measures" for a reconciliation of these measures to their most comparable GAAP measures - Net interest margin is presented on a fully taxable equivalent, or FTE, basis - Efficiency ratio represents noninterest expenses, as adjusted, divided by the sum of fully taxable equivalent net interest income plus noninterest income, as adjusted.
+Noninterest expense adjustments exclude integration and acquisition related expenses.
+Noninterest income adjustments exclude bargain purchase gains, realized gains or losses from the sale of investme securities, gains or losses on sale of other assets and CDFI Fund grant. - Securities, gains or losses on sale of other assets and CDF1 Fund grant.